MattMS/math_examples/matrix/transposition/index.coffee.md

 Keep looping while there are more columns to transpose.

 	while more_columns

+While looping the input columns, the result rows are added.

 		result_row = []

 Loop each of the rows on the same column.

 		for j in [0...row_count]

+Make sure this row has the column value.

 			if A[j].length <= i
 				more_columns = no
 				break

+Add the column value to the result row.

 			result_row.push A[j][i]